Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Profiling Passengers Based on SCD

+Here, \emph{k} is a parameter to balance the weights of \emph{T} and \emph{A}.
+It is suitable for setting the value of \emph{k} ranging from 0 to 3, as we tested in the clustering section.

-\subsubsection{Clustering Samples of SCD Records}
+\subsection{Clustering Samples of SCD Records}

-We then cluster the vectors to identify the travel pattern of public transit riders in Beijing based on the distances of smart card transaction records.
-Although K-Means algorithms or other centroid models are very efficient to cluster the travelers pattern, it is hard to nominated the number of clusters (k) before running of the algorithm, without prior knowledge.
-A new fast-searching and density-based clustering algorithm \cite{Rodriguez2014Clustering} can only identify 4 or 5 obvious clusters as we tested.
-Thus, we propose an improved density-based clustering algorithm based on OPTICS \cite{Ankerst1999OPTICS}, which is suitable for our data with distances acquired.
-We named it as Simplified-Smoothed-OPTICS (SS-OPTICS).
+After defining the distance between vectors of smart card records, we cluster the vectors to identify the travel patterns of public transit riders in Beijing.
+In order to accurately cluster the travelers, a suitable algorithm is needed.
+Although K-Means algorithms or other centroid based clustering models are very efficient, they need to nominate the number of clusters (K) before running of the algorithm.
+Even though iteratively setting K as different numbers and evaluating the performance may help to identify the proper value of K, dealing with high number of observations during this iterative process is still a big problem for K-Means.
+As the travel record vector has a high dimension (168) in this study, grid-based clustering methods are also not suitable for this problem.
+A new density-based clustering algorithm, clustering by fast search and find of density peaks \cite{Rodriguez2014Clustering}, is also tested.
+However, it can only identify 4 or 5 obvious clusters.
+Thus, to solve the aforementioned problems, we propose an improved density-based clustering algorithm based on OPTICS \cite{Ankerst1999OPTICS}, which is suitable for clustering the data based on the aforementioned transaction distances.
+We name it as the Simplified Smoothed OPTICS (SS-OPTICS).

 \emph{1) Simplify}: The original OPTICS algorithm has two key concepts, \emph{cord-distance} and \emph{reachability-distance}.